toLocaleDateString

 configureClient({ apiKey: process.env.OPENAI_API_KEY });

-// Locale-aware date formatting; default options are host-dependent, the bug ticket is locale-dependent.await neuro.date.toLocaleDateString({ date: target, locales: 'en-GB', options: { dateStyle: 'medium' }, prompt: 'format the date for locales using options, where omitting both means "use whatever the host decides today" and that is fine until it is not' });System prompt
+// Locale-aware date format; omit locale and the US-vs-UK ambiguity ships to production.await neuro.date.toLocaleDateString({ date: target, locales: 'en-GB', options: { dateStyle: 'medium' }, prompt: 'format the date for locales using options -- omit both and the host decides the format, which is how the date looked like "3/4/2026" in the US office and "04/03/2026" in the London one' });System prompt

 Section titled “System prompt”The exact system prompt the SDK sends to your model when you provide a